KEEP uses three endpoints:

 managementAPIkey of the configuration.

-The credentials for the management endpoint are deliberatly NOT retrived from a directory service (Domino or otherwise) to be able to access the management API on failure of individual components (last code standing).
+The credentials for the management endpoint are deliberately NOT retrieved from a directory service (Domino or otherwise) to be able to access the management API on failure of individual components (last code standing).
 Trying to link this API to a directory service would defeat the purpose of the management endpoint.

 Which ports to open and close: